 Yes.
 In fact, many of my clients have successfully modified their loans and emerged from bankruptcy with fewer debts and an intact and up-to-date mortgage.

 Who Can Qualify for a Mortgage Modification?

-This depends on your servicer and whether your loan is owned by a bank, mortgage company, or an entity like Fannie Mae or Freddie Mac.
+This depends on your servicer and whether your loan is owned by a bank or mortgage company, or an entity like Fannie Mae or Freddie Mac.
 Each has its own requirements and criteria.
-But in general, you will probably qualify if
+But in general, you will probably qualify if:

-- You are spending more than 31% of income monthly on housing costs (mortgage payment, insurance, property taxes, homeowners association dues).
+- You are spending more than 31 percent of income monthly on housing costs (mortgage payment, insurance, property taxes, homeowners association dues).

 - You are otherwise not eligible for a refinancing of the mortgage.

 - You are either delinquent or in danger of default because of a change in financial circumstances.